City Pier A: Harbor House

 After the NPS withdrew from its plan to lease Pier A, four bidders submitted proposals to the BPCA for a renovation of the structure.
 The bidders included Peter Poulakakos, who wished to convert the pier into a restaurant, and Joseph J. Grano Jr., who proposed an Italian heritage museum at the pier.
-The BPCA voted in March 2011 to lease the pier to Poulakakos for 25 years, prompting objections over the secretive nature of the BPCA's selection process.
+The BPCA voted in March 2011 to lease the pier to Poulakakos for 25 years, prompting community members to complain that the BPCA had not consulted them about the plans beforehand.
 Poulakakos said his father had been interested in the structure since the 1970s.
 Poulakakos and his partners would pay $41 million over the duration of their lease.
-Under the terms of the lease, if the restaurant's gross revenue exceeded $18 million, the BPCA would share eight percent of any gross revenue exceeding $18 million.
+Under the terms of the lease, if the restaurant's gross revenue exceeded $18 million, the BPCA would share eight percent of any gross revenue above that amount.
 By that time, Pier A was abandoned and decrepit.
 Poulakakos hoped to open the restaurant by late 2012, and he started renovating the building in partnership with the Dermot Company.

 The $20 million renovation was delayed by several months after Hurricane Sandy flooded Pier A in late 2012, causing $4.3 million in damage.
 In the hurricane's aftermath, the architects relocated the mechanical equipment to the second floor, and they installed water-resistant mahogany and removable furniture on the first floor.
 The architects also added maritime-themed decorations to the building.
 The BPCA transferred control of Pier A to Poulakakos in mid-2013, although the agency was still responsible for constructing a plaza outside the building, work on which had been delayed by a lack of funding.
 The New York City government allocated $5 million for the plaza's development.
 The renovation ultimately cost about $40 million.
 The city government spent $30 million on the restoration of Pier A, while the Battery Park Authority spent $7 million on Pier A and $5 million on the plaza.
 Pier A Harbor House opened to the public in November 2014, more than three decades after the redevelopment project had started.
 The ground-floor space opened first, followed by the upper-floor spaces.
 The Blacktail Bar, a Cuban bar on Pier A's second story, opened in August 2016 and operated until January 2020.